4 min read

 iii. reduction of base salaries for our executive team and employees at or above the director level,

-iv. reduction in the annual corporate bonus and quarterly sales commissions,
+iv. reduction in the corporate yearly bonus and quarterly sales commissions,

 v. implementation of a voluntary furlough program,

-vi. implementation of a workforce reduction, involuntary furloughs, and work schedule reductions,
+vi. performance of a workforce reduction, involuntary furloughs, and work schedule reductions,

 vii. reduction of investments in marketing and other promotional activities,

 viii. reduction in costs of goods sold consistent with the expected decrease in revenue,

 x. reduction of travel and professional services fees, and